-Our Associate Curator Brian Liddy selects one of his favourite photographs from the National Photography Collection for Media Space on Tumblr (we’ll tell you more about this project soon).
+Our Associate Curator Brian Liddy selects one of his favourite photographs from our collection for Media Space on Tumblr (we’ll tell you more about this project soon).

 Annie Leibovitz on the future of professional photography in an era of smartphones and image sharing sites.

-Eadweard Muybridge’s galloping horse (which is in the National Photography Collection) was featured in The Guardian’s photographs from the past series last weekend.
+Eadweard Muybridge’s galloping horse (which is in our collection) was featured in The Guardian’s photographs from the past series last weekend.
 Did you see Colin’s post about photography capturing motion this week?

-Landscape photographer John Davies (whose work has been on display in our galleries and is in the National Collection) takes a series of pictures in the northwest of England inspired by the work of L.S.
+Landscape photographer John Davies (whose work has been on display in our galleries and is in our collection) takes a series of pictures in the northwest of England inspired by the work of L.S.
 Lowry.
-(Look out for our Lowry tribute tomorrow)
+(Look out for our Lowry tribute tomorrow.)

 J.M.
-Colberg reviews of Control Order House by Edmund Clark (whose work we have in the National Collection).
-Clark’s project examines control orders in Britain – a type of house arrest for someone suspected of terrorist activity.
+Colberg reviews of Control Order House by Edmund Clark (whose work we have in our collection).
+Clark’s project examines control orders in Britain—a type of house arrest for someone suspected of terrorist activity.

-In another article, Colberg investigates how portraiture works using Dorothea Lange’s Migrant Mother (also in the National Collection held here).
+In another article, Colberg investigates how portraiture works using Dorothea Lange’s Migrant Mother (also part of our collection).

-An unearthed interview between Shiela Turner-Seed and Henri Cartier-Bresson in 1971.
+An unearthed interview between Sheila Turner-Seed and Henri Cartier-Bresson in 1971.

-The Science and Society Picture Library has put together a series of images from the National Photography Collection to mark our 30th birthday.
+The Science and Society Picture Library has put together a series of images from our collection to mark our 30th birthday.

 In tribute to photojournalist Helen Brush Jenkins, The Guardian considers the photographic potency of capturing life’s most sacred moment.